speakeasy-api/speakeasy/docs/ask.md

 ## Details

-Ask a question to Speakeasy trained AI.
-Doesn't begin a chat.
+Begins a chat session with Speakeasy trained AI.

 ## Usage